tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 If the new model is ready, make it so.

-*   If you’re replacing a model that is currently in production, first make sure that the new one is better
 *   Pusher deploys SavedModels to well-known locations

 Deployment targets receive new models from well-known locations